FraterCCCLXIII/public-translate/README.md

 - Full transcript view and download (collated input/translation pairs).
 - Settings for translation provider, TTS, and more.

+## Known Bugs

+- **Transcript Log Issues**: The transcript history functionality currently has issues with partial transcript duplication and missing translations.
+The system is being actively improved to better handle interim vs final speech recognition results and translation timing.

 ## Project Structure

 ```